 King Solomon, the out-of-wedlock son of David, was once asked by the Lord to request for that one thing he desired most - so says the Holy Bible in the book of 2nd Chronicles.
 I can imagine the excitement that boiled up in King Solomon as he contemplated on what to ask from the Owner of the Universe.

 "Should I ask of me to meet the woman of my dreams somewhere out there tomorrow?
 Or should I ask for financial breakthroughs in the business I am trying to establish as a side-hustle?"

 Surprisingly, or perhaps knowingly, King Solomon didn't ask for any material possession.
 Instead he asked for wisdom and knowledge.
-He must have understand that the renown that riches and beauty confer is fleeting and frail.
+He must have understood that the renown that riches and beauty confer is fleeting and frail.
 And that mental excellence is a splendid and a lasting possession.

 Being a faithful God, the Lord conferred Solomon with wisdom and knowledge.
 And that eventually made Solomon a man of wealth and honour.
 To this day, he is still recognized as one of the wealthiest men in the crowded canvas of human history.